dpu-electronics/picounter/README.md

 # PiCounter
 ## Frequency counter for experimental physics using the Raspberry Pi

+### This repository is forked from the original by diodelass as we prepare for manufacture using a Pick and Place.
+We hope to remerge once we are in production.--EL

 ### Overview
 This repository holds schematics and information for the PiCounter, a firmwareless and fairly simple device for accurately measuring the frequency of an electrical signal using the Raspberry Pi to control data collection.
 The device has the following features: